ozturkkl/framework-control/README.md

 # Framework Control

-Framework Control is a lightweight control surface for Framework laptops.
-It exposes a minimal local HTTP API and a modern web UI to monitor telemetry and tweak core platform settings (fans, power, charging, etc.).
-The project is designed to be fast, unobtrusive, and extensible.
-Windows background service + Svelte web UI for telemetry and advanced fan control (auto/manual/curve, hysteresis, rate limit, live RPM overlay with calibration).
+A local lightweight Linux/Windows service with a Svelte web UI for Framework devices (Laptop 12, 13, 16, and Desktop).
+It exposes a loopback HTTP API to monitor telemetry and tweak fans, power, and charging, including auto, manual, and curve fan control with hysteresis, rate limiting, a live RPM overlay, and calibration.

 ## How To Use